DIY Summer Learning Workbooks

 The kids write their answers on the sheet protectors with a dry erase marker and then wipe the answers off after I have checked the pages.
 We have tried many different markers in the past, but these are the ones that work best for us.
 They are ultra fine tip and come in a variety of colors.
 I stock up on these during the back to school sales.

 Putting the pages in sheet protectors and using dry erase markers saves on TONS of money.
 We will have 6 kids using these same books!
 When we had our third kid go through the Kindergarten workbook, I did have to replace some of the sheet protectors, but that was mainly due to the fact that I had used lower quality sheet protectors.
+Still, the cost of purchasing a few sheet protectors each year is much less than I would spend buying each kid their own workbook each year.

 We sit down at the beginning of the summer and figure out how many pages they will have to do each day in order to finish their workbooks by the end of the summer.
 When they finish, they get $1 per workbook.
 (Small price to pay to encourage them, but to a kid, a dollar is gold!)